 Hoya kerrii var. albomarginata

-Hoya kerrii 'Variegata' is a slow-growing, semi-succulent plant with heart-shaped, variegated leaves.
-The leaves are bright green with creamy-yellow or white margins and emerge on vining stems up to 13 feet (4 m) long.
-They are up to 4 inches (10 cm) long, up to 3 inches (7.5 cm) wide and up 0.2 inch (0.5 cm) thick.
-The flowers are small, star-shaped and creamy-white with pink to rose-purple centers.
+Hoya kerrii 'Variegata' is a slow-growing, semi-succulent plant with variegated heart-shaped leaves.
+The leaves are bright green with creamy-yellow or white margins and emerge on vining stems that grow up to 13 feet (4 m) long.
+They are up to 4 inches (10 cm) long, up to 3 inches (7.5 cm) wide, and up 0.2 inches (0.5 cm) thick.
+Flowers are small, star-shaped, and creamy-white with pink to rose-purple centers.
 They are produced in clusters along the stems.

 USDA hardiness zones 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).